sifank/DLIdigiswitch/INSTALL.md

    1) (example on my Raspberry Pi):  sudo ln -s /usr/lib/x86_64-linux-gnu/libindidriver.so  libindidriver.so)
 5) You can then rerun from the make step onwards

-That's it - you'll have the Beaver driver listed in the Dome section ... and you can remove the "build" folder.
+That's it - you'll have the DLI Digiswitch driver listed in the Auxiliary section ... and you can remove the "build" folder.